 - 203. Principles of Economics.
 (3-0).
 Credit 3.
 Elementary principles of economics; the economic problem, measurement and determination of national income, money and banking, theory of price.
 Prerequisite: Sophomore classification. - 204.
 Principles of Economics.
 (3-0).
 Credit 3.
 Analysis of economic aggregates, theory of production and of the firm, international economic relations and labor problems.
 Prerequisite: Econ.
-203.

-- 311. Money and Banking.
+203. - 311.
+Money and Banking.
 (3-0).
 Credit 3.
 Fundamental principles of money, credit and banking and their exemplification in modern currency and banking history.
 Prerequisite: Econ.
-204. - 318.
-Economics of Labor.
-(3-0).
-Credit 3.
-Economics of the labor market: factors affecting the economy's demand for labor and the supply of labor; labor market problems such as unemployment and poverty; the economics of trade unions and collective bargaining.
-Prerequisite: Econ.
 204. - 321.
 International Trade and Finance.
 (3-0).
 Credit 3.
 Theory of international trade, barriers to trade, balance of payments and foreign exchange analysis, current policy problems.
 Prerequisite: Econ.
 204. - 412.
 Public Finance.
 (3-0).
 Credit 3.
 Economic role of governments, with emphasis on the choice of public sector output in a democracy and the effects of various taxes on resource allocation and income distribution.
 Prerequisite: Econ.
 204. - 485.
 Problems.
 Credit 1 to 3.
 Research and design of specific problem areas approved on an individual basis with the intention of promoting independent study and to supplement existing course offerings.
 Results of study presented in writing.
 Prerequisite: Approval of department head. - 489.
 Special Topics in.....
 Credit 1 to 4.
 Selected topics in an identified area of economics.
 Prerequisite: Approval of department head.

-ELECTRICAL ENGINEERING
+ELECTRICAL ENGINEERING (E.E)

-(E.E)

-- 461. Electronic Instrumentation.
-(2-3).
-Credit 3.
-For non-electrical engineering majors.
-Applications of electronic instruments to research problems in field of measurements and control systems.
-Prerequisites: Math.
-308; Phys.
-219. - 485.
-Problems.
+485. Problems.
 Credit 1 to 3 each semester.
 Problems of limited scope approved on individual basis intended to promote independent study.
 Results of study will be presented in writing, and an oral presentation to staff and students will be required.
 Prerequisites: Senior classification; approval of department head.